carlosarias1992/create-rails-react-app/README.md

 Create full-stack apps with no build configuration.

 Create Rails React App works with docker.
-If you don't have docker, you should download it [here](https://www.docker.com/products/docker-desktop).
+If you don't have docker already, you should download it [here](https://www.docker.com/products/docker-desktop).
 If something doesn’t work, please [file an issue](https://github.com/carlosarias1992/create-rails-react-app/issues/new).

 ## Quick Overview